shuvangkardas/obsidian-starter-kit/Free Obsidian Starter Kit/00 Home/01 About Me/Bio.md

 ### YT Bio
-I'm Shuvangkar Das, Ph.D., a researcher scientist and hobbyist YouTuber.
+I'm Shuvangkar Das, Ph.D., a researcher and hobbyist YouTuber.
 I work on a wide variety of things.
 So, managing knowledge and life efficiently is one of my main concerns.
 In this channel, I tell stories about how to be a quick learner, better problem solver, and maintain a balanced life.